BOD (psychedelic): Society and culture

+Legal status

+Canada

+BOD is a controlled substance in Canada under phenethylamine blanket-ban language.

 United Kingdom

 This substance is a Class A drug in the Drugs controlled by the UK Misuse of Drugs Act.

 United States

 BOD is unscheduled in the United States, but purchase, sale, or possession for human consumption could be prosecuted under the Federal Analogue Act.